 William, by most accounts, was a decent man who believed in peace, tolerance, and community-building among peoples of different backgrounds, but his idealism often caused him to make poor judgement calls and to trust the wrong people.

 It was even harder to manage the colony from afar, so Hannah, ever-patient and prudent, agreed to make the perilous and uncomfortable journey to the colonies to keep a closer eye on their land.

-Once she’d arrived in the colonies, she refused to playing the role of Real Housewife of Pennsbury Manor.
+Once in the colonies, she refused to play the role of Real Housewife of Pennsbury Manor.

 These acquaintanceships with government officials and wealthy men would prove to be crucial during Hannah’s gubernatorial term.